 When major incidents occur, the Atlanta City Police Department and/or Fulton County Police Department may respond.
-The MCPD receives information about incidents involving Morehouse students off campus from the Atlanta Police Department.
-The MCPD will investigate any crime information it receives concerning or involving a member of the Morehouse community.
+The MCPD receives information about incidents

 Initiating and Distributing Timely Warnings

 Federal regulations associated with the Jeanne Clery Act require every college and university to provide "timely warnings" to their campus community after certain designated employees and/or the police receive reports of specified crimes that appear to pose a serious or continuous threat to students and employees.
 The purpose of issuing a timely warning is to alert the campus community to the occurrence of a crime, heightening safety awareness of students and employees in a manner that will aid in the prevention of similar crimes (34 CFR Ch VI § 668.46 (e)).
 Morehouse usually issues its timely warnings in the form of "Crime Alerts."